 One book I can recommend that helped me a lot with photography is The Food Photography Book from RecipeTin Eats.
 It contains a massive amount of tips and examples to help you improve your photography.
-I’m not going into details here because there is enough information in the book, or online.
-Just use Google!
+I'm not going into details here because there is enough information in the book, it's definitely worth it.

 7. GET TRAFFIC

 As soon as you launch your blog, you should have your social accounts ready so people can start following you.
 Instagram, Pinterest, and Facebook are the main networks, they are the ones that, in my case bring the most traffic.